vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/Whiteboard design session/WDS student guide - Windows and SQL Server 2008 EOS.md

 5. Applications that are not moving to Azure will need to be optimized on-premises.

-6. As part of the anaysis, Fabrikam would like to beter understand how to analyze cose of a solution that is slated to be migrated to Azure.
-They have chosen an application solution that represents a fairly common pattern in their enviornment and would like you to provide total cost of ownership analysis of this solution in Azure.
+6. As part of the analysis, Fabrikam would like to better understand how to analyze cost of a solution that is slated to be migrated to Azure.
+They have chosen an application solution that represents a fairly common pattern in their environment and would like you to provide total cost of ownership analysis of this solution in Azure.

 ### Customer objections